ComradeBlaze/sigmapack/README.txt

 Hi!
-This is SigmaPack, the crappiest texture pack known to man.
+This is SigmaPack, the crappiest texture pack known to mankind.

 I'm sigma_turbine, and I made this godawful piece of crap.
 I would say I'm proud of it but my ego would be hurt at such an accusation.